lavender farming profit per acre | lavender cultivation in India

 • Scientific / botanical name of lavender is Lavandula spica.

-• Govinda belongs to lamiaceae family
+• Lavender belongs to lamiaceae family.

-• Lavandula is commonly known as lavender
+• Lavandula is commonly known as lavender.

-• Lavender plant is a perennial flowering shrub.
+• It is a perennial flowering shrub.

 • To grow this plant you must have a right climate similar to North East Africa, cape Verde and Mediterranean.